jsbin/jsbin/README.markdown

-# JS Bin - WAFI version
+# JS Bin

 JS Bin is an open source collaborative web development debugging tool.
-This specific version is forked from the main one, to customize the behavior of the application to suit the needs of the WAFI research group at IIT CNR Pisa (Italy).
-This is a list of customizations:

-* gist export feature has been modified to support bl.ocks.org publishing

 ## What can JS Bin do?